Whether you’re just starting out or are an old pro, who doesn’t want to be a more successful entrepreneur?

 With grit and perseverance, baby steps will get you far toward becoming a successful entrepreneur.

 You think I’m kidding, but I’m not.
-Put everything on your calendar.
+Put every single thing on your calendar.

 Think something doesn’t need to be on your calendar?
 It does.